hlzz/DeepMatchVO/README.md

     --max_steps 300000 --save_freq 2000 --learning_rate 0.001 --num_scales 1 --init_ckpt_file $checkpoint_dir'model-'$model_idx --continue_train=True --match_num $match_num
 ```

-We suggest train from a pre-trained model, such as the ones we have provided in [models](https://drive.google.com/file/d/1xWNm9MclJHD729uS6U6k2Oopn--Vnban/view?usp=sharing).
+We suggest training from a pre-trained model, such as the ones we have provided in [models](https://drive.google.com/file/d/1xWNm9MclJHD729uS6U6k2Oopn--Vnban/view?usp=sharing).
 Also note that do not use the model trained on the KITTI odometry dataset (for pose evaluation) on depth evaluation, nor the model trained on the KITTI Eigen split on pose evaluation.
 Otherwise, you will get better but biased (train-on-test) results because test samples in one dataset have overlap with the training samples in another.

 # Test
 To evaluate the depth and pose estimation performance in the paper, use